MathewJiang/PUT---IoT-Device-for-Home-Fridge/Individual Progress Log/Zongxin Liu.md

 ## Comming next
 ### MOSFET
 * Working on USB power switches
-* Working light sensors (LDR) to know if the fridge is on or off
+* Working light sensors (LDR) to know if the fridge door is open or shut

 ## Dec.
 17 2018
 ### Webserver act as API interface